-What you can get help with
+What help you can get

 If you’re under 18

-If you have not received a letter or pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
+If you have not received a letter or information pack about your child’s teeth by their first birthday, enrol them by calling 0800 Talk Teeth (0800 825 583).
 You’ll go through to a local organisation that looks after children’s dental health and they’ll guide you through what you need to know and do.
 A child’s first checkup should be before their second birthday.

 Free services include:

 - preventative treatments like fluoride or fissure sealants

 - fillings and extractions.

 You’ll need to pay for orthodontic treatments, like braces to straighten teeth.
 But children with special medical needs, such as cleft palates, can get free treatment.

 Your SuperGold Card can get you discounts from some businesses providing dentures.
 Ask your dentist if they offer discounts for people with a SuperGold Card.